Deployment and Maintenance / Standalone Deployment

 Disable Built-in MySQL

-If you need to use an existing MySQL database, you can specify this parameter to disable starting MySQL on the local machine.
+When using an existing MySQL database, you can specify this parameter to prevent MySQL from starting on the local machine.

-After enabling this option, correct MySQL connection information must be specified in the configuration page after installation.
+After enabling this option, you need to specify the correct MySQL connection information on the configuration page after installation

 --no-redis